There are many factors critical in developing skills and strategies to be successful academically.

 - Perhaps the most significant key to an effective presentation is to practice as much as you can.
 First, you’ll get the timing right if you rehearse, ensuring that your presentation is neither too long nor too short.
 Next, you’ll overcome any technical glitches if you are using audiovisual equipment.
 You’ll get more comfortable with your content, which will help you tackle your nerves.
 Many gifted speakers look as if they’re just talking off the cuff, saying whatever comes to mind.
 But, in truth, they’ve spent considerable time figuring out what they’re going to say.

 Carefully consider Visual Aids:

 - Keep the attention of your audience throughout your presentation by utilizing visual stimuli in addition to their spoken words.
 PowerPoint slides have become such a staple in presentation from the classroom to the boardroom that “death by PowerPoint” is not uncommon.
 Consider whether slides will really add presentation.
-Could you add creativity and interest in another way, such as handout?
+Could you add creativity and interest in another way, such as a handout?
 Could you prepare slides in a different way – say, focusing on graphics and photos with minimal text?
 If you decide on power point, don’t get text-heavy with your slides.
-Stick to simple design that is visually pleasing and typo-free.
+Stick to a simple design that is visually pleasing and typo-free.